Skip to contents

 #> id lat lon azi unc type depth quality regime

-Modeling the stress directions (wrt. to the geographic North pole) using the Pole of Oration (PoR) of the motion of North America relative to the Pacific Pate.
+Modeling the stress directions (wrt. to the geographic North pole) using the Pole of Oration (PoR) of the motion of North America relative to the Pacific Plate.
 We test the dataset against a right-laterally tangential displacement type.

 data("nuvel1")